tatsath/saetrain/README.md

 ## Key Metrics

 - **Loss**: How well the SAE reconstructs the original activations
-- **Dead Feature Percentage**: Percentage of features that are rarely used (below 0.05% activation rate)
+- **Dead Feature Percentage**: Percentage of features that are rarely used (below threshold activation rate)
 - **L0 Sparsity**: Average number of active features per sample
 - **Feature Absorption**: How similar features are to each other (lower is better)